Diamond Jenness: Canadian Arctic Expedition

 The CAE scientists kept daily diary logs, took extensive research notes, and collected samples which were shipped or brought back to Ottawa.
 Jenness collected a variety of ethnological materials from clothing and hunting tools to stories and games, and 137 wax phonographic cylinder song recordings he had made.
-(The latter's musical transcription and analysis by Columbia University's Hellen H. Roberts with Jenness's word translations can be found in the monograph “Songs of the Copper Eskimos” (1925).
-Eight of Jenness's Copper Inuit recordings can be heard on CKUG's website.
-The radio station is located in Kugluktuk, Nunavut, Canada.
-The website also features a short video demonstrating how Jenness recorded these songs with the technology available in 1913.)
+The latter's musical transcription and analysis by Columbia University's Hellen H. Roberts with Jenness's word translations can be found in the monograph "Songs of the Copper Eskimos" (1925).
+Eight of Jenness's recordings could be heard at the CKUG-FM website, located in Kugluktuk, Nunavut, Canada.
+The website also features a short video demonstrating how Jenness recorded these songs with the technology available in 1913.

 Copper Inuit subgroups studied by Jenness

 Several subgroups were reported on by Jenness and they include: